What Is Contract Manufacturing? Types and Examples

 Research Manufacturers

-To establish trust with your contract manufacturer, you must conduct thorough research on their facilities and business practices.
-First, learn about their manufacturing industry reputation by seeking customer testimonials attesting to their quality and communication.
+To establish trust with your contract manufacturer, you must thoroughly research their facilities and business practices.
+First, learn about the company’s manufacturing industry reputation by seeking customer testimonials that attest to its quality and communication.
 The best manufacturers have ISO certification, establishing their dedication to quality management.

 Next, ensure the facilities are clean and high-quality, especially concerning sensitive products that require sterile production.
 Lastly, learn about the manufacturer’s market awareness and adaptability to potential supply chain disruptions.